Temporary Work Permit Exemptions

 • On-site training from a Canadian company from which you have purchased products or services.

 NOTE: One of the main elements to consider when determining whether a temporary work permit is required is the nature of the relationship between employer and employee.
-An employer-employee relationship usually precludes eligibility for this exemption.
+An employer-employee relationship usually prevents eligibility for this exemption.

 There are many employers who advertise fraudulent job offers.
 First of all, beware of any Canadian job offer that asks for money.
 Once you receive an offer, do as much research online about the company as possible.
 Try and speak with someone on the phone, even if it is overseas.